kaukas/reversible/README.md

 # Project contents

 The `app` folder stores the API service code.
 The service can list uploaded images and supports an upload of another image.
 After upload the service parses the image with [Pillow](https://pillow.readthedocs.io/), modifies it, and stores both versions on disk.
 The modification metadata is stored in a SQLite database.
+Image file retrieval not implemented yet.

 The `verifier` folder stores a script to verify that image modifications are reversible.
 It reads the modified images, modifies them in reverse, and compares results to the original images.